tarepan/validate-typescript/README.md

 # Validators

-The following examples of `validate-typescript` schemas, illustrat the different validation methods.
+The following examples of `validate-typescript` schemas, illustrate the different validation methods.

 **Note:** the comment `// type: TypeName` following the validator explicitly specifies the resultant typescript type inferred by the typescipt transpiler.
 This relates back to the *strongly typed* criteria.